cafakleinn/cafakleinn/README.md

 ## Creative Core
 * **Music Enthusiast:** Ever since a young age, music has been a part of my life.
 From singing songs everywhere I go, to playing instruments all throughout elementary & high school, music will always be a part of me.
 You may see me singing on social media somewhere...
 * **Video Editor:** YouTube inspired me to show off my creative side with vlogging my life and editing it in a way of telling a story.
-Check it out here!
+[Check it out](https://www.youtube.com/@kleincafa)!

 <!--
 ## Personal Insights